ManticoreGamesInc/platform-documentation/src/tutorials/perks_tutorial.md

 ### Add Sprint Boost Template to Hierarchy

+The assets you imported from Community Content contain a sprint boost template that you can use to follow along with the tutorial.

 1. Click the **Project Content** tab.
 2. Click **My Templates** under **All Content**.
 3. Add the template **Perks Tutorial - Sprint Boost** into the **Hierarchy**.